Did you know crocuses are some of the very earliest plants bees feed on in the spring?

 Oh, the times with rose petals and fresh honey.

-Working in the garden involves being a little more careful when you share it with lots of honeybees, along with all the other pollinators, if you don’t want to be stung regularly.
-They aren’t interested in stinging you.
-Instead, it happens when you step or sit on them while they’re getting up to their own important work.
-It can help to remember this for those afraid of them.
-They’re not seeking to sting you, you’re shocking them and endangering their lives as you wander around like the big, unaware galumphs humans often are in these times.
-Going slowly and carefully, while keeping your awareness on the presence of the little buzzers is all it takes to avoid this.
+Working in the garden involves being a little more careful when you share it with lots of honeybees, along with all the other native pollinators.
+It’s helpful to remember they aren’t interested in stinging you.
+It only happens when you step or sit on them while they’re getting up to their own important work alongside you.

-Gardeners have opportunity to witness honeybees and other pollinators up close and learn their habits as well as being able to enjoy hearing their hums and buzzes.
+Gardeners have the best opportunities to witness honeybees and other pollinators up close and learn their habits as well as being able to enjoy hearing their hums and buzzes.
 Their songs in the garden are such a pleasure.

 Honeybees aren’t into the elders but we are and so are the berry-loving birds.
-Best practice in my world is to harvest what you want and leave some for the birds.
+Best practice in our world is to harvest what you want and leave some berries for the birds each year.

 Same with the garden.
 When you grow food it’s not really necessary to attempt to protect every last bit of it from the creatures that will seek it out for a meal of their own.
 There’s enough to go around.